 North of Tampa, Citrus County is known for its abundance of freshwater springs.
 From November through March, visitors travel to observe the largest known gathering of manatees in Florida as the marine mammals congregate in the warm 72-degree water of Kings Bay.
 One of Florida’s most visually stunning springs is Three Sisters Springs Refuge, where the distinctive clear translucent blue hues provide a stunning pool for manatees to congregate around the bubbly springs.

 St. George Island State Park is a pristine oasis on Florida’s Panhandle

 St. George Island State Park, on Florida’s Panhandle, can be summed up in one word: Pristine.
-Nine miles of beaches with towering sand dunes create a “real” Florida setting that will please the pickiest beach snob.
-Gentle Gulf of Mexico waves soothe and relax visitors as they discover miles of sand and water.
-Add camping, fishing, kayaking, hiking and biking, and real becomes ideal.
-After a full day satisfy your appetite with some of the world’s finest oysters harvested right here on Apalachicola Bay and featured by area restaurants.
+Nine miles of beaches with towering sand dunes create a “real” Florida setting that will also please the pickiest beach snob.
+Gentle Gulf of Mexico waves soothes and relax visitors as they discover miles of sand and water.
+Add camping, fishing, kayaking, hiking, and also biking, and real becomes ideal.
+After a full day satisfies your appetite with some of the world’s finest oysters harvested right here on Apalachicola Bay and featured by area restaurants.

 16. Watched the Blue Angels Fly Over Pensacola

 Blue Angels over Pensacola, Photo by Victor Bokas